github/opensource.guide/_articles/starting-a-project.md

 ---
 lang: en
 title: Starting an Open Source Project
-description: Learn more about the world of open source and get ready to launch your own project.
+description: Learn more about the world of open source and get ready to launch your project.
 class: beginners
-toc:
+to:
   the-what-and-why-of-open-source: "The what and why of open source"
-  should-i-launch-my-own-open-source-project: "Should I launch my own open source project?"
+  should-i-launch-my-own-open-source-project: "Should I launch my open source project?"
-  launching-your-own-open-source-project: "Launching your own open source project"
+  launching-your-own-open-source-project: "Launching your open source project"
   naming-and-branding-your-project: "Naming and branding your project"
   your-pre-launch-checklist: "Your pre-launch checklist"
 order: 2